lehins/massiv/README.md

 ```

 There is not a single plus sign, that is because convolutions is actually summation of elements, so
-instead we have composition of functions applied to an offseet index and a multiplier.
+instead we have composition of functions applied to an offset index and a multiplier.
 After we map
 that stencil, we can further divide each element of the array by 9 in order to get the
 average.
-Yeah, I lied a bit, `Array WD ix` is an instance of `Functor` class, so we can map functions
+Yeah, I lied a bit, `Array DW ix` is an instance of `Functor` class, so we can map functions
 over it, which will be fused as with a regular `D`elayed array:

 ```haskell